TheNamlessGuy/NamBot/README.md

 ###### Mini Game Commands
 `fight @user` -> Starts a fight between the user who types the command and the mentioned user.
 Fight takes place in PMs.
 `tictactoe @user` -> Plays a round of tic tac toe with the user.
 Game takes place in PMs.
+`rpc @user` -> Plays a round of rock paper scissors with the user.
+Game takes place in PMs.

 ## Library/Dependencies
 Uses the library JDA (https://github.com/DV8FromTheWorld/JDA)